ben-franklin-magnified-on-hundred-dollar-bill-990x358

 Students wanting to take the certified fraud examiner (CFE) exam offered by the Association of Certified Fraud Examiners (ACFE) must meet several requirements before being eligible to sit for the exam.
 Application requirements include:

-• Having an associate’s degree or four years of professional experience or
+• Having an associate’s degree and four years of professional experience or

 • Having a bachelor’s degree